Skip to Content

 I hope you’re not afraid of heights.
 Giotto’s Campanile is one of the tallest buildings in Florence, standing proudly at over 270 feet tall.
 The famed bell tower was built in 1334 by Giotto di Bondone and has become an iconic landmark for anyone exploring the city’s historic center.

-While you may be tempted to just admire this famous tower from afar, be sure to spend some time exploring the magnificent views from the top.
+While you may be tempted to admire this famous tower from afar, explore the magnificent views from the top.
 Located just a short climb up 414 steps, the bell tower is the perfect spot to get sweeping views of Florence’s rooftops and stunning architecture.

 16. La Giostra